 When meditation continues for a long time without interruption a seeker may experience samadhi; the highest level of self-realization where ego and consciousness are completely lost.

-What a beautiful way to live our lives, where everything is under control while we are at our usual awareness, the power is in our hands to heal, to control, to love, and to live in happiness.
+What a beautiful way to live our lives, where everything is under control while we are at our usual awareness, the power is in our hands to heal, to control, to love, to live in happiness, and become a better person.

 I believe every individual has to experience the highest state of joy (Ananda).
 Life is short; allow the path of yoga to get you out of darkness and into the light.
 Live with healthy pure body, peace of mind, and strong well-being.